raheelbennett/remax/planning/Project Description.md

 ## Project description - What problem your app solves

+There are many credit cards out there these days and it can get overwhelming.
+Our app allows clients to maximize their cashback from their purchases.
+We plan to showcase the best credit cards and their rewards in a clear and concise manner.

 ## Target audience - Your app will be useful to whom?

 ## Team members